-- Medical professionals who are deemed qualified to conduct MSEs by the hospital bylaws.

-- For CMC: Physicians, Physician

-Assistants, Nurse Midwifes and
+- Medical professionals who are deemed qualified to conduct MSEs by the hospital bylaws. - Physicians, or Advanced Practice Providers (APP's) such as Physician Assistants, Nurse Midwifes and Nurse Practitioners - •For OB patients, qualified RNs are allowed to assess the patient and share relevant information with a Physician or APP who is responsible for finalizing the MSE.

-Nurse Practitioners

-- For OB patients, qualified RNs are also allowed to do the MSE